Emergent-Epidemics/US_influenza_data_1998_09-2019/README.md

-## Code and data for influenza in the United States (1998- Sept.
-2019)
+## Code and data for influenza in the United States (1998- Jan 2020)

 ### Citation
 N/A